A History of Biblical Transmission

 provisions that this document remain intact and full acknowledgement be given to the author.

 hile studying your Bible, how many times have you wondered how other translations might read?
 After comparing a few versions, did you notice the wide variance between the selections of words from version to version?
 If the words are so different, how can a person tell if they are accurate?
 This exercise was developed so that you may easily compare many different translations without the necessity of going to a religious bookstore and laboriously opening and searching through a multitude of different versions or editions in order to gain an understanding of how they read.
 It is also designed to give you a basic education in the many disciplines of translation, manuscript history, theories of transmission, textual criticism, and a few other fundamentals.
-Our inherent purpose is to make these often esoteric subjects very understandable for the average unenlightened reader.
+My inherent purpose is to make these often esoteric subjects very understandable for the average unenlightened reader.
 The language of this work endeavors to resist the complicated vocabulary of the scholar for that of the student.
-We are interested in balance, for there are many books and web sites offering information about translations of the Bible yet most, regrettably, do not give the visitor an opportunity to objectively review available translations in a side-by-side comparison.
+I am interested in balance, for there are many books and web sites offering information about translations of the Bible yet most, regrettably, do not give the visitor an opportunity to objectively review available translations in a side-by-side comparison.
+I encourage you to discover further enlightenment through the additional resources found through the menu system.

 Far too many web sites are enamored with proving or refuting different theories of textual transmission or advancing a preference for one particular translation.
 Many are polemic in nature while others are excessively hermeneutical or even pedantic.
 How often have you searched for a web site, hoping to discover an informative, concise, and balanced perspective of these subjects with the additional opportunity to actually compare several verses from currently available translations?
 Well, here is your opportunity.
 The next few sections are intended to give you an overview of the disciplines of textual transmission and translation, based on observations from many voices across the entire spectrum of textual theories and viewpoints.